What Comes After (The Walking Dead)

 "What Comes After" is the fifth episode of the ninth season of the post-apocalyptic horror television series The Walking Dead, which aired on AMC on November 4, 2018.
 The episode's teleplay was written by Matthew Negrete, from a story by Scott M. Gimple and Negrete, and it was directed by Greg Nicotero.
-In the episode, a heavily-wounded Rick Grimes struggles to divert a zombie herd while he questions his legacy in maintaining his vision of the united communities.
+In the episode, a heavily wounded Rick Grimes struggles to divert a zombie herd while he questions his legacy in maintaining his vision of the united communities.

 This episode included guest appearances by former regular cast members Jon Bernthal (Shane Walsh), Sonequa Martin-Green (Sasha Williams), Scott Wilson (Hershel Greene), Sarah Wayne Callies (Lori Grimes), Emily Kinney (Beth Greene), Michael Cudlitz (Abraham Ford), and Lennie James (Morgan Jones).
-It was Wilson's penultimate on-screen appearance before his death.
+It was Wilson's penultimate on-screen appearance before his death in real life.
 It also marks the final appearances of Andrew Lincoln (Rick Grimes), and Pollyanna McIntosh (Anne).
 It was also the last appearance for Lauren Cohan (Maggie Greene) in the season, due to other acting commitments.
-She returned to the show in late second part season 10 and was a series regular in the third part of season 10.
+She returned to the show late in the second part of season 10 and became a series regular in the third part of season 10, as does Lincoln himself in a guest appearance during the series finale.